thomassuedbroecker/library-app-kubernetes/README.md

 For the library application, you need a Cloudant NoSQL Database.

-You could also use the Cloudant Service from the Bluemix catalog.
+You could also use the Cloudant Service from the IBM Cloud catalog.
 (If so, copy the credentials into the file *library-server.yaml* and change the value of the environment variable **CLOUDANT_DEVELOPER** to anything other than 1).

 In this case, we will use the **ibmcom/cloudant-developer** image from Docker Hub.